Typographic unit: Development

 The Johnson Pica was named after Lawrence Johnson who had succeeded Binny & Ronaldson in 1833.
 Binny & Ronaldson was one of the oldest type foundries in the United States, established in Philadelphia in 1796.
 Binny & Ronaldson had bought the type founding equipment of Benjamin Franklin's (1706–1790) type foundry established in 1786 and run by his grandson Benjamin Franklin Bache (1769–1798).
 The equipment is thought to be that which Benjamin Franklin purchased from Pierre Simon Fournier when he visited France for diplomatic purposes (1776–85).

-The official standard approved by the Fifteenth Meeting of the Type Founders Association of the United States in 1886 was this Johnson pica, equal to exactly 0.166 inch.
-Therefore, the two other – very close – definitions, 1200 / 7227 inch and 350 / 83 mm, are both unofficial.
+The official US standard approved by the Fifteenth Meeting of the Type Founders Association of the United States in 1886 was this Johnson pica, equal to exactly 0.166 inch.

-Monotype wedges used in England and America were based on a pica = .1660 inch.
+Monotype wedges used in England and America were based on a pica = 0.1660 inch.
 But on the European continent all available wedges were based on the "old-pica" 1 pica - .1667 inch.
 These wedges were marked with an extra E behind the numbers of the wedge and the set.
 These differences can also be found in the tables of the manuals.